Janesville, WI Zoning

 Quirks & notes

-• Street-adjacent vegetation in setbacks: 30 inches max height confirmed for plants in required building setbacks along public streets
+• Street-adjacent vegetation in setbacks: 30 inches maximum height confirmed for plants in required building setbacks along public streets (confirmed from supplemental Laserfiche document).

 Formulas